Come Eye to Eye with Amiable Belugas on Our Northern Canada Summer Adventure

 The tundra outside of Churchill is known as one of the world’s great wildflower spots, with the end of June and early July being the peak of the season.

-You’ll come extremely close to the beluga whales on our motorized rafts and kayaks.
-If guests are inclined, they’ll have the chance to get even closer to the whales by snorkeling and swimming with them.
-This trip provides guests with truly one of the world’s great whale encounters!
+You’ll come extremely close to belugas on our motorized rafts and optional kayaking excursions.
+This trip provides one of the world’s truly great whale encounters!

 There is a possibility you may see polar bears in Churchill during the summer, as mothers and cubs, in particular, stay in the area during this time.
-If we do see polar bears, we’ll most likely view them from Polar Rovers in the Churchill Wildlife Management Area.
+If we do see polar bears, we’ll most likely view them from Polar Rovers in the Churchill Wildlife Management Area or from the optional scenic helicopter ride.
 For the greatest chance to see polar bears, view our collection of Polar Bear Adventures here.

 We will be able to meet with some of the First Nations, Inuit, and Metis peoples of Churchill on one of our days in town.
 We’ll have the privilege to hear the elders’ stories and learn about their history and culture.